 ABSTRACT

-The study titled “Effect of Growing Media and Light Intensities on Germination of Mahogany (Swietenia mahogany (L.) Jacq.)” was conducted from June 2024 to March 2025 at the College of Horticulture and Forestry, Jhalrapatan, Rajasthan.
-A CRD (Factorial) design was used to evaluate the effects of various growing media (soil, sand, vermicompost, FYM) and light intensity (100%, 50%, 25%), resulting 23 growing media treatment and 3 light intensities making total 69 treatment combinations, to analyse the germination parameters of Swietenia mahogany.
+A study was conducted from June 2024 to March 2025 at the College of Horticulture and Forestry, Jhalrapatan (Rajasthan) to assess the effect of growing media and light intensities on the germination of Swietenia mahogany (L.) Jacq.
+The experiment was laid out in a Completely Randomized Design (Factorial CRD) comprising 69 treatment combinations, derived from 23 growing media formulations (combinations of soil, sand, vermicompost, and FYM) and three light intensity levels (100%, 50%, and 25%), to evaluate their individual and interactive effects on germination parameters.
 The Soil: Sand: VC (1:1:1) (M10) and M16 [Soil: Sand: FYM (1:1:2)] mixtures showed the earliest 50% germination and peak germination.
 M20 [Soil: Sand: VC: FYM (1:1:2:1)] produced the highest germination percentage, earliest completion of germination.
 At 50% light intensity (L1), most of the parameters showed better performance except early peak germination.
 Among interactions, L2M20 showed the earliest germination, highest germination rate and earliest peak of germination.

 Keywords: Swietenia mahogany; germination; light intensity; growing media.